 The truth is that systems and machines may vary, but the Universal Troubleshooting Process is common to all!

-In reality, troubleshooting is a set of procedures, priorities, mental tools and attitudes that anyone can master.
+In reality, troubleshooting is a set of procedures, priorities, mental tools, beliefs and attitudes that anyone can master.

 See previous myth.